kristjanari/Interactive-Lab-Hub/Lab 3/README.md

 Moreover, it was interesting to hear from Joseph that he liked that the notes were displayed in a format as if the user typed them in so they werte easily editable.
 This was not intentionnal, I simply used Google drive to wizard the device because the documents are updated live and I could control the text from another computer.
 However, this is a nice observation and I will try to keep this format and make sure the notes are easily editable.

 ### 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
-As Joseph mentioned it would be convenient to be able to edit the otes afterwards.
+As Joseph mentioned it would be convenient to be able to edit the notes afterwards.
 This could be implemented through the webpage I intended to display the notes in.
+Aother interaction possible is touch.
+Ideally, the interaction is voice instantiated but that might not always work - e.g. in a loud place.
+Hence, the device could include a button to initialise commuication (different methods on pressing butto could also have meaning - e.g. double tap to delete previous note).

 ### 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system